The Best CPUs with Integrated Graphics (iGPU) [Updated 2023]

 Even when a video is being played, integrated graphics have been capable of 4K media playback for years now.

-Even Intel’s iGPUs, which were generally far weaker than AMD’s at the time, have been called Intel UHD Graphics for this reason since 2017.
+Even Intel’s iGPUs, which are generally far weaker than AMD’s, have been called Intel UHD Graphics for this reason since 2017.

 AMD integrated graphics performance